 (2) A certificate under the common seal of a Church instrumentality to the effect that the estate or interest of persons therein specified is an estate or interest vested in the instrumentality by this Act shall for the purposes of any application by the instrumentality to be registered under the Transfer of Land Act 1893 or the Property Law Act 1969, as the proprietor of an estate or interest pursuant to that vesting, be conclusive evidence of the matters as certified.

-[Section 32 amended by No. 31 of 1997 s.
+[Section 32 amended: No. 31 of 1997 s.
 134(2).]

 33. Constitution of incorporated body